reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 You've seen that a lot of our logic has been looking up items by their ID field.
 Since we've been storing our data in arrays, that means we have to loop over all the items in the array using `array.find()` until we find the item with the ID we're looking for.

 Realistically, this doesn't take very long, but if we had arrays with hundreds or thousands of items inside, looking through the entire array to find one item becomes wasted effort.
 What we need is a way to look up a single item based on its ID, directly, without having to check all the other items.
-This process is known as "normalization".
+This process is known as **"normalization"**.

 ### Normalized State Structure

-"Normalized state" means that:
+**"Normalized state"** means that:

 - We only have one copy of each particular piece of data in our state, so there's no duplication
 - Data that has been normalized is kept in a lookup table, where the item IDs are the keys, and the items themselves are the values.
+This is typically just a plain JS object.
 - There may also be an array of all of the IDs for a particular item type

 JavaScript objects can be used as lookup tables, similar to "maps" or "dictionaries" in other languages.
 Here's what the normalized state for a group of `user` objects might look like: